GalaX1us/Battleship-x-Minesweepers/README.md

   - Search grid, it's the hidden opponent grid with your shot displayed
   - Player's grid, it's the current player grid with opponent's shot displayed
 - You can right click on a tile to place a flag as in the Minesweaper game
+- Next button to allow time for the players to move on to the next round

 **AI explanation**